 Well, after all we do get paid to travel the world!
 It’s pretty sweet!

 Anyone can easily make money with a (travel) blog, and we were able to make the money back that we invested for blog hosting very quickly.
 It is well worth paying the small fee for blog hosting and we’re sure you will be able to make your money back quickly as well.

 So, if you’re wanting to travel the world and earn a living through online blogging you’re in the right place!

 We’ve made a simple step-by-step tutorial for you to follow on how to start your own travel blog.

 How To Start A Travel Blog: A Step-By-Step Guide.

-You may be thinking, “Well I can just start on Blogger for a little cheaper.”
+You may be thinking of other platforms than WordPress, “Well I can just start on Blogger for a little cheaper.”
 NOOO… Please don’t do that.
 There are so many reasons for why Blogger is a really bad idea, and why you should instead setup a WordPress blog on Bluehost.
 Making money on Blogger or any other free blogging platform is very difficult, and in many cases never happens.
-Most potential customers and companies tend to run away from Blogger websites because they don’t view them as professional as self-hosted WordPress blogs.
+Most potential customers and companies tend to avoid Blogger websites because they don’t view them as professional as self-hosted WordPress blogs.
 Please don’t make this rookie error.

-If you follow our step-by-step guide, you can have your own blog up and running today.
+If you follow our step-by-step guide on how to start a travel blog, you can have your own blog up and running today.
 Please keep in mind that the following advice is for those who are prepared to take travel blogging seriously (make good money from it whilst travelling the world), as some of these steps require spending a little money.
 If this is you, then great!
 Let’s go!

 1. Choose a great domain name for your travel blog